David Galula and his influence on modern military operations

-The close of the Second World War saw an evolution of conflict that challenged the principles of military theorists such as Clausewitz or Jomini.
-Although conflicts where formed armies still faced each outer on the field of battle remained, wars fought as Insurgencies became the predominant form of warfare in the post-1945 world.
-The early leading theorises on insurgency were Mao Zedong and Che Guevara, who promoted Insurgency and the Frenchmen Fall, and Galula, who promoted some early theories and practices of counterinsurgency based on their observations and experiences in South East Asia.
+The close of the Second World War marked a significant evolution in conflict, challenging the established principles of military theorists such as Clausewitz and Jomini.
+While traditional battles between formed armies continued, insurgencies emerged as the predominant form of warfare in the post-1945 world.
+Early theorists on insurgency included Mao Zedong and Che Guevara, who promoted insurgency, and David Galula, who developed early theories and practices of counterinsurgency based on his observations and experiences in Southeast Asia.
 This article examines the experiences and work of David Galula and his influence on modern military operations.

-David Galula had been commissioned into the French Army just before the fall of France in 1940.
-Dismissed from the French Army because he was a Jew, Galula joined the Free French Forces in North Africa, Serving as a Battalion Intelligence officer for the noted sinologist Jacques Guillermaz.
-Guillermaz became a key mentor and a significant influence on Galula’s life[1].
-Accompanying Guillermaz to China in 1945 on his appointment as a military attaché.
-Galula became immersed in the ongoing Chinese Civil War, observing it close up and from both sides and, for a short period, was a captive of Mao’s Communist Chinese troops[2].
-Spending a short spell observing the Greek Civil War during 1948, Galula was soon back in China, replacing Guillermaz as military attaché in Hong Kong from 1952 to 1956.
-Galula was well positioned in Hong Kong to study the successful counterinsurgency operations in the Philippines and Malaya and the unsuccessful counterinsurgency in Indochina, providing him with valuable lessons that he later applied in Algeria[3].
+David Galula was commissioned into the French Army just before the fall of France in 1940 but was dismissed because of his Jewish heritage.
+He subsequently joined the Free French Forces in North Africa, serving as a Battalion Intelligence officer under the mentorship of noted sinologist Jacques Guillermaz, who profoundly influenced Galula’s career.[1]
+Accompanying Guillermaz to China in 1945 as a military attaché, Galula closely observed the Chinese Civil War from both sides and was briefly held captive by Mao’s Communist troops.[2]
+After observing the Greek Civil War in 1948, Galula replaced Guillermaz as military attaché in Hong Kong from 1952 to 1956.
+This posting provided Galula with a strategic vantage point to study both successful counterinsurgency operations in the Philippines and Malaya and the failures in Indochina.
+These experiences would profoundly shape his approach in Algeria.[3]

-A posting as a Company Commander to Algeria in 1956 allowed Galula to test his theories.
-In the Greater Kabylia district, which at the time was a National Liberation Front (FLN) hotspot.
-[8] Galula drew upon his earlier experiences and observations to test his theories of counterinsurgency and within six to eight months, claimed to have cleared the district of FLN assets and restored the district to government control[9].
-Galula’s success was noticed, earning him a promotion and a transfer to the Headquarters of National Defence in Paris in 1958.
-With Galula’s transfer to Paris, the situation in his former command soon unravelled as Galua had exaggerated his operational successes, leaving many unresolved issues leading to questions about the validity of his theories which went unanswered against the wider conflict then unfolding in Algeria[10].
+As a Company Commander in Algeria in 1956, Galula had the opportunity to put his theories into practice.
+Assigned to the Greater Kabylia district, a National Liberation Front (FLN) activity hotbed.
+[8] Galula drew on his earlier experiences and observations to implement his counterinsurgency strategies.
+Within six to eight months, he claimed to have successfully cleared the district of FLN assets and restored government control.[9]
+His achievements were recognized, leading to a promotion and a transfer to the Headquarters of National Defence in Paris by 1958.
+However, Galula’s departure from his former command coincided with the unravelling of his proclaimed successes, raising doubts about the validity of his theories amid the broader conflict unfolding in Algeria.[10]

-For close to forty years, Galula’s works were forgotten by a few outside of historical circles, and it was not until the United States’ involvement in Iraq that Galula came out of the shadows.
-Easily winning the conventional war against Iraq in 2003, the United States was unprepared for the insurgency that followed.
-Finding that the existing Small Wars Handbook, COIN doctrine and Special Forces doctrine was not providing the roadmap to combat and win the insurgency in Iraq.
-US Forces undertook a significant project while employed on operations and produced FM 3-24, The US Army Counterinsurgency Field Manual.
-FM 3-24 stressed that to win an Insurgency, political not military solutions were the key[17].
-A significant influence in the production of FM 3-24 was that the American military embraced Galula’s theories as the foundation of FM 3-24.
-The success of the 2007 counterinsurgency “surge” was attributed directly to Galula’s teachings[18], which had been adopted for contemporary use with little due diligence into the historical mismatches between Galula’s theory and his actual practice of counterinsurgency[19].
+For nearly forty years, Galula’s works remained overlooked mainly outside of historical circles until the United States became involved in Iraq.
+While the US easily won the conventional war in 2003, it was caught unprepared for the insurgency that ensued.
+Recognizing the inadequacy of existing resources like the Small Wars Handbook, COIN doctrine, and Special Forces doctrine in addressing the insurgency in Iraq, US forces embarked on a significant initiative.
+They produced FM 3-24, The US Army Counterinsurgency Field Manual.
+This manual emphasized that political rather than purely military solutions were essential to defeating insurgencies.[17]
+FM 3-24’s development was significantly influenced by adopting Galula’s theories as its foundation by the American military.
+The success of the 2007 counterinsurgency “surge” was directly attributed to Galula’s teachings,[18] which were applied contemporarily with limited consideration of historical discrepancies between Galula’s theoretical framework and his practical experiences in counterinsurgency.[19]

 Notes